The maintenance of the press brake helps to prolong the service life and reduce the cost.

 Clean the oil tank and filters

-It is necessary to clean the oil tank and filter before replenishing the oil
+Before replenishing the oil, it is necessary to clean the oil tank and filter.

-The filter and air breathers need to be replaced after certain service life.
+The filter and air breathers need to be replaced after a certain service life.

-The oil temperature should not exceed 60 degrees, otherwise, it will affect the stability of the oil and damage the accessories.
+The oil temperature should not exceed 60 degrees as it can affect the stability of the oil and damage the accessories.

 The cleanness and level of the oil

-Check the oil level in the oil tank every day.
-An electric pump is required to fill the oil.
+Check the oil level in the oil tank every day and use an electric pump to fill the oil.

 The quality and viscosity of the oil should be checked every 4000 to 6000 hours of operation.

-The mechanical part of the press brake needs regular inspection to ensure the stability of all parts.
+Regular inspection of the mechanical components is necessary to ensure the stability of all parts.

-Tighten all bolts, nuts and screws regularly, and check the connection between the piston and the ram.
+It's important to tighten all bolts, nuts, and screws regularly and check the connection between the piston and the ram.

-The lubrication of press brake parts is an important link to prolonging the service life of the machine.
+The lubrication of press brake parts is an important factor in prolonging the machine's service life.

-Some parts of the press brake are used to slide, roll, or are under friction.
+Some parts of the press brake are subject to sliding, rolling, or friction.

-While lubricant can reduce friction between parts and decrease the damage to components.
+Lubrication can reduce friction and damage to components.

-Parts requiring regular lubrication and cleaning include ball screw, guide rail, back gauge, gear, etc.
+Parts requiring regular lubrication and cleaning include the ball screw, guide rail, back gauge, gear, etc.

-Lubricate at least once a week, and some parts even need to be lubricated every day.
+These should be lubricated at least once a week, and some parts may even need to be lubricated every day.

-Remember to clean all components before applying lubricant or grease and use the lubricating products recommended by the manufacturer.
+Before applying lubricant or grease, make sure to clean all components and use the lubricating products recommended by the manufacturer.

-The maintenance of electrical equipment is the top priority to prolong the service life of the press brake.
+The maintenance of electrical equipment is a top priority to prolong the service life of the press brake.

 Check the entire electrical system at least once a year, including all electrical connections and switches.

-Before the inspection, it is necessary to turn off the main power switch, and other inspections can be carried out after the power is on.
+Before the inspection, it is necessary to turn off the main power switch.
+Other inspections can be carried out after the power is on.

 Keep the components in a clean and safe condition when assembling electrical components.